A guide to Danish work culture

 The Danes conduct a lot of meetings, so that everyone can share their knowledge and

 communicate with each other.
-They believe that informal communication and sparring gives a
+They believe that informal communication and sparring give a

 common understanding in the workforce.
 This informal way of communicating also means that